phornphatch/JavaScript-Calculator-FreeCodeCamp/README.md

-# JavaScript-Calculator-FreeCodeCamp
+# JavaScript Calculator
-A JavaScript Calculator project
+A JavaScript Calculator project - FreeCodeCamp

 ## How to run
 - install serve by running